- Understand your criminal record

 1 – Understand your criminal record

 Although convictions and cautions stay on the Police National Computer until you reach 100 years old (they are not deleted before then), they don’t always have to be disclosed.
 Many people don’t know the details of their record and it’s important to get this right before disclosing to employers.
-Usually, this means applying for a copy of your police record (it costs £10 and is known as a ‘Subject Access Request’).
+Usually, this means applying for a copy of your police record (it’s free of charge and is known as a ‘Subject Access Request’).

 2 – Work out if or when your record becomes ‘spent’